Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 Any requests should be sent over to `[WIP]` in a PDF file that has been digitally signed.
 Since we do not store users' legal names or other personal data, in order to comply with the request, we will need:

-* The Discord user ID
+- The Discord user ID
 *OR*
-* The ID or IDs of the documents your request concerns.
+- The ID or IDs of the documents your request concerns.

-## Data Deletion:
+## Data Deletion

 If you wish, you can request us to delete all documents that are currently owned by you or by a Discord server that you own.
 To do so, go to `<#ticket-channel>` and select `Data Deletion` from the select menu available there.

-### What we will not be deleting:
+### What we will not be deleting

 - **User infraction history** — We require it to record any misuse of our service or violation of rules.
 - **Document edition history** — We require this data to enable operation of our services and for legal purposes.
-- **Data held for any ongoing investigation** — In the event of any ongoing investigation involving any pertinent data, deletion will be delayed until the investigation is concluded.
+- **Data held for any ongoing investigation** — In the event of any ongoing investigation, any pertinent data deletion will be delayed until after the investigation is concluded.

-## AI Usage:
+## AI Usage

 Inthe far future we may use data from documents created by you to train our internal AI for service improvement.
 Only documents explicitly made public or shared within servers will be considered for AI training.

 - All users will be notified at least 30 calendar days before testing or training of any AI models begins.
-- Users who wish to exclude their documents or servers from AI training can opt out by submitting a request via in our support channel [compendium-support](https://discord.com/channels/1232458290563387392/1232586070764552232) - server invite: https://discord.gg/dgKP4yuJCn.
+- Users who wish to exclude their documents or servers from AI training can opt out by submitting a request via in our support channel [compendium-support](https://discord.com/channels/1232458290563387392/1232586070764552232) - server invite [https://discord.gg/dgKP4yuJCn](https://discord.gg/dgKP4yuJCn).

-## Contact Us:
+## Contact Us

 If you have any questions about this Privacy Policy or wish to exercise any of your data rights, please contact us at `[WIP Contact Email]` or through our support channels.

-# Commitments:
+## Commitments

-* We believe that a privacy policy shouldn't be something that is used to justify stealing and/or selling user data in any way, shape, or form.
+- We believe that a privacy policy shouldn't be something that is used to justify stealing and/or selling user data in any way, shape, or form.
 - We believe that clarity and trust are important and necessary, and that you deserve to know what happens with the data you entrust to us.
 - Our commitment to keep your data within Compendium is not abridged by the development or deployment of any AI model now or in the future.